Our Intensive Outpatient Program

 It’s important to note that some plans may require pre-approval before paying for intensive outpatient programs.
 Hence, checking with your insurance provider before committing to a program or service is a good idea.
 Once you confirm your insurance company covers IOP treatments, you can go ahead and join the program, becoming one step closer to starting your journey to a rejuvenated life.

-If you’re looking for a way to get sober but are worried traditional treatment may not be the right fit for your life, intensive outpatient treatment might be the answer.
+If you’re looking for a way to get sober but are worried traditional treatment may not be the right fit for your life, an intensive outpatient program might be the answer.

 Treatment at this level is less expensive than inpatient and much more flexible.
 You can keep your job and your family life in order while working toward a successful recovery.